cloudposse/atmos/website/docs/design-patterns/multiple-component-instances.md

           # Inherit the defaults for all VPC components
           inherits:
             - vpc/defaults
-        # Define variables specific to this `vpc-2` component
+        # Define/override variables specific to this `vpc-2` component
         vars:
           name: vpc-2
           ipv4_primary_cidr_block: 10.10.0.0/18